microsoft/industry/telco/docs/telco-networking.md

 - An ExpressRoute gateway can be deployed as regional, zonal or zone redundant.
 However, there can be up to only one ExpressRoute gateways per VNet.
 - While currently there are no charges for network traffic across Availability Zones, data transfer across availability zones [will be charged](https://azure.microsoft.com/pricing/details/bandwidth/) beginning from July 1, 2022.
 The following Availability Zone data transfer will be charged:
   - Data transfer, ingress and egress, from a VNet resource deployed in an Availability Zone to another resource in different Availability Zone in the same VNET
+- A proximity placement group is a logical grouping used to make sure that Azure compute resources are physically located close to each other.
+Proximity placement groups are useful for workloads where low latency is a requirement.
+  - Proximity placement groups offer colocation in the same data center.
+However, because proximity placement groups represent an additional deployment constraint, [allocation failures can occur](https://docs.microsoft.com/azure/virtual-machines/co-location#what-to-expect-when-using-proximity-placement-groups).

 ### Design Recommendations